kamsar/kamsar.github.io/source/_posts/2016-06-06-Synthesis-8-2-1-Released.md

 ## Upgrading

-Upgrading should be as simple as a NuGet upgrade.
+Upgrading should be as simple as a NuGet upgrade*.
 If you have customized your Synthesis.config you may need to merge it with the default (or even better make it a patch file).

+\* as long as you are using Sitecore 8.1.
+As with the 8.2.0 release, it is designed only for Sitecore 8.1 due to breaking Sitecore API changes in 8.1.
+Sorry about that :(

 ## Thanks!